-Google is the prime player in search engines right now, most people know about it and search there.
-It is estimated that half of all web searches come from Google.
-Even though it is free, it will be a waste of time to submit to Google if your site is not indexed.
-It won't do you any good if you are in any competitive arena—your competitors who have optimized their sites will be at the top of the heap when someone searches for key words related to your product or service.
+Google is the prime player in search engines right now; Google is used by most people many times per day to search for practically everything.
+It would be a waste of time to submit your website's sitemap to Google if your site is not optimized.
+And it wouldn't do you any good anyway if you are in any competitive arena—your competitors who have optimized their websites will be at the top of the heap when someone searches for key word phrases related to your product or service.

-Obviously, Words In A Row is a Search Engine Optimization firm so we are going to recommend that you optimize any commercial website--it's a large part of what we do when marketing a site online.
+Obviously, since Words In A Row is a website development company that has done SEO for more than twenty years, we always recommend that you optimize any commercial website.
+We bake the SEO into any website we build.
+And SEO is a large part of what we do when marketing a website that someone else built.
 Through search engine optimization, we create the benefits for our clients of increased exposure online.
-More eyeballs will view your pages as a result.
+More eyeballs will view your pages as a result of well-done SEO.
 Our clients routinely report back to us how much more traffic they are getting and how many more sales they are making as a result of what we do.
-Search engine optimization is half the battle to get people to your site.
-The other half is actually registering the site correctly where it needs to be registered, by hand.
+SEO is half the battle to get visitors to go to your website.
+(The other half is well-done online or offline marketing campaigns.)

 Our advice, based on the above:

 - If you don't have a website, we can help you build one that does exactly what you want.